epfl-ada/ada-2022-project-souvladaki/README.md

 ## Proposed Timeline
 * Step 1.
 Enrich our initial analysis with more insights (using Pandas, Matplotlib, Numpy and NetworkX)
     * Proposed deadline:
 * Step 2.
-Create a family of functions to be able to get the positions of the links in the article (using Pandas and Beatidul Soup).
+Create a family of functions to be able to get the positions of the links in the article (using Pandas and BeatifulSoup).
     * Proposed deadline:
 * Step 3.
     * Proposed deadline: